Michigan State vs. Rutgers NCAA Football Odds, Plays and Insights | October 9, 2021

 Rutgers Stats and Trends

-- This year, the Scarlet Knights have one ATS win in two games as an underdog of 5 points or more.
+- This year, the Scarlet Knights have one against the spread win in two games as an underdog of 4.5 points or more.

 - Rutgers' games this year have eclipsed the over/under two times in four opportunities (50%).

-- The Scarlet Knights have four giveaways this season, while the Spartans have eight takeaways .
+- This year the Scarlet Knights have four turnovers, four fewer than the Spartans have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.